elabftw/elabftw/documentation/docs/install/installation/3-tls.md

 - `/etc/letsencrypt/live/<YOUR-DOMAIN>:/etc/letsencrypt/live/<YOUR-DOMAIN>:ro`
 - `/etc/letsencrypt/archive/<YOUR-DOMAIN>:/etc/letsencrypt/archive/<YOUR-DOMAIN>:ro`

+The user running the container (elabftw-worker) must have read access to the files.

 ## Option C: HTTPS mode with custom certificates

 The webserver in the container expects TLS certificates to be in a particular order and format.
 Make sure that your certificate file contains certificates in this order: `<certificate> <intermediate ca> <root ca>`, with PEM encoding.